 Ear defenders are essential for children at festivals – even if you’re not thinking of venturing down to the front of the main stage, they’ll come in handy if your children want to sleep in the evening while you enjoy the entertainment on offer.
 Alfie and Kitty have Muffy ear defenders from Alpine Hearing Protection, £19.95, which have funky stripes on the headbands and block out a lot of noise (although be prepared for your child to ignore you asking them to do stuff more than usual!).
-They also do special baby defenders and even children’s earplugs if your child doesn’t like the feeling of headbands.
+They also do in-ear plugs if your child doesn’t like the feeling of headbands and Ems4Bubs do special baby ear defenders with soft headbands.
 We always take a first aid kit (just in case) of plasters, antiseptic, Calpol melts, rehydration sachets, antihistamines and bite and burn relief, although, fortunately, we have rarely needed anything more than a plaster and there are always medics on site in case of emergencies.
-The LittleLife Family First Aid Kit, £19.99, is pretty comprehensive and even contains star stickers to be awarded for being brave.
-This year, I’m abandoning the wet wipes in favour of these reusable Bambaw eco alternatives.
-A bottle of hand sanitiser is always a good idea as the dispensers in the loos usually run out – I like the Bentley Organic one, £2.99, as it’s not too harsh on the skin.
-Losing sight of your child at a festival is every parent’s worst nightmare, and although most festivals provide Tyvek wristbands to write your number on, many children don’t like the feeling of them, so it’s a good idea to have a back up.
-LittleLife have ID bracelets in a variety of designs for £3.99, Kattoo tattoos, £5.99, are a simple solution, and Claire and I created our Bambino Goodies lost children badges, £5 for four, because what child doesn’t love a badge?
-We’ll customise with your phone number and you can pin to every layer of your small person’s clothing.
-Glowsticks have been popular for children at night, so they’re easier to see, but as everyone’s trying to avoid plastic waste, we bought these USB rechargeable LED wristbands last year which we’ll be charging and taking again.
-Mini torches on a lanyard would also work well as an eco alternative.
-I take my little Anker Power Bank with me in case I need to top anything up.
+The LittleLife Mini Family First Aid Kit, £17.99, is pretty comprehensive and even contains star stickers to be awarded for being brave.
+Wet wipes are always handy at festivals: these Cheeky Panda bamboo wipes are good for sensitive skins and biodegradable.